TwilightZrui/Paper_Notes/quadruped.md

-### [220821]Trajectory and Foothold Optimization using Low-Dimensional Models for Rough Terrain Locomotion
+### [220827]Online Walking Motion and Foothold Optimization for Quadruped Locomotion

-* 2017

-### [220819]RLOC: Terrain-Aware Legged Locomotion using Reinforcement Learning and Optimal Control

-* 2021-CORL

 ### [220818]Single-shot Foothold Selection and Constraint Evaluation for Quadruped Locomotion